allyhoward/micb475/agendas/agenda_week11.md

 * REMINDERS
   * 2 meetings left: 1.5 full meeting, 0.5 presentation prep
   * finish presentation by last week's meeting (11/29)
-  * after that, start drafting the manuscript and practice the presentation
+  * after that, start drafting manuscript and practice presentation
-    * send manuscript to Avril early for good feedback
+    * send manuscript to Avril **early** for good feedback

 ## Action item
 * complie all results in one google slides (story board for manuscript - what you want to show and talk about)